 When the temperature begins to cool and food sources become more scarce, nuisance wildlife will seek out a more welcoming environment like your home.
 Squirrels, raccoons, and bats are a few of the common types of nuisance wildlife likely to enter your home in the winter.
 They are generally found in attics and basements or in other areas of the home that provide a perfect hiding place.
 Squirrels and other nuisance wildlife aren’t just looking for a place to hide out for the winter, they are usually using your home as the ideal spot to breed and raise their young.
 Unlike rodents who scavenge for food within your home, the adult squirrels will leave the home daily to seek food outside then return to feed their offspring daily.
 Once inside, they build nests and begin to forage for food at night when you are fast asleep leaving droppings, bacteria and other pathogens behind.

 Winter is a cold season that will keep you bundled up indoors, so make sure that you are not sharing your home burdensome pests or wildlife.
 Many of these pest infestations come with an increased risk of property damage and potential injury, so it may be dangerous or inefficient to try to deal with it on your own.
-If your home is infested with any of the above listed pests, contact the pest control professionals at Any Pest, Inc today.
-We have been servicing the metro-Atlanta area for almost two decades, specializing in pest control and wildlife control.
+If your home is infested with any of the above listed pests, contact the pest control professionals at Lookout Pest Control, formerly Any Pest Inc., today.
+We have been servicing the metro-Atlanta area for over three decades, specializing in pest control and wildlife control.
 Contact us for a free evaluation for any of your Winter pest control needs.